 - Check out Play Scotland’s Boredom Busters website and app for kids.

-- See Parenting Across Scotland’s advice page on play and learning at home during the school closures.
+- See Parenting Across Scotland’s advice page on play and learning at home.

-- And you might want to consider using Pinterest as a place for finding countless more ideas for “things to do” and how to do them.
+- Consider using Pinterest for finding ideas for “things to do” and how to do them.
 Warning: looking for ideas may become a hobby in its own right!

 Keeping a routine

 If children need to stay home for an extended period, it’s important to remember the benefits of having a routine.
-Having structure to the day helps children manage their expectations and enjoy a sense of stability and security, and in turn this is likely to help with your child’s behaviour, emotions and their development of essential life skills.
+This helps children manage their expectations and feel secure.
+This helps with behaviour, emotions and essential life skills.